-Unborn babies 'practise' facial expressions in the womb
+Unborn babies ‘practise’ facial expressions of pain in the womb, according to a study.

 The study extends the findings of previous work demonstrating that the facial expressions of healthy foetuses develop and become more complex during pregnancy resulting in them being able to show recognisable facial expressions.